Election denial movement in the United States: 2012

 After Obama was declared the winner of the Electoral College while still trailing in the popular vote count early on election night 2012, Trump tweeted the election was a "total sham" because Obama "lost the popular vote by a lot and won the election" and "the electoral college is a disaster for a democracy", adding: "We can't let this happen.
 We should march on Washington and stop this travesty."
-Final election results showed Obama won the popular vote by nearly five million ballots.
+The final election results showed Obama won the popular vote by nearly five million ballots.
 In the 2016 U.S. presidential election, Trump won the electoral college but lost the popular vote by nearly three million ballots.
 ABC News writer Terrence Smith described Trump's statements as the first example showing a broader playbook of election denial.